How to Secure Apache with Let’s Encrypt on Debian

 Enhance Apache SSL Configuration

 In this section, we’ll optimize your Apache server’s performance by modifying its SSL configuration.
 This involves setting up SSL certificates, enabling HTTP/2, implementing HTTP Strict Transport Security (HSTS), and configuring SSL protocols and ciphers.
-This configuration requires the Apache modules mod_ssl, mod_socache_shmcb, mod_rewrite, and mod_headers.
+This configuration requires the Apache modules mod_ssl, mod_socache_shmcb, mod_rewrite, mod_headers, and mod_http2.

 Edit the Apache Configuration File

 To start, you need to access the configuration file for your domain within Apache.
-Execute the following command:
+If Certbot has already created this file, open it with:

 Redirect HTTP to HTTPS